-If you search the web for pages linking autism and vitamin D, most of the articles you will find (as of early 2011) are discussing Dr. John Cannell's paper, Autism and Vitamin D, published October 8, 2007 on-line in Medical Hypotheses.
-The link above takes you to his VitaminDCouncil.org website.
-To get a pdf of the paper, click the link under his picture.
-In the article, Dr. Cannell presents his original theory that the rising incidence of autism is due to the relatively recent trend toward sun avoidance, and the resulting drop in vitamin D3 levels, particularly in babies and young children.
+In October of 2007, a paper, Autism and Vitamin D, authored by Dr. John Cannell, was published on line in Medical Hypotheses.
+In the article, Dr. Cannell presented his theory that the rising incidence of autism was due to the then relatively recent trend toward sun avoidance and the resulting drop in vitamin D3 levels, particularly in babies and young children.

 A Parsimonious Theory - The Simplest Explanation Is Often the Best

 In his original paper, Dr. Cannell explained how the spread of autism, including the specific populations most affected, are explained by his vitamin D theory.
 He also explains how common symptoms, including how widely they vary, are covered in his theory.
 And finally, he explains how most of the other suspected causes of autism, such as mercury contamination or oxidative stress, are also subsumed by his theory.
 In short, he has come up with a parsimonious theory of autism, a simple explanation that explains all facets of the epidemic.
 If you chance to read his original paper, you will find that his theory addresses each of the following aspects of autism.

 - The Rise in Cases: Around the early 1990's school administrators began to note an increase in the number of autistic students they had to accommodate.
 Dr. Cannell points out that in 1989 the medical community began advising women to avoid direct sun when pregnant and also to keep their newborns out of the sun unless using sun blockers.
 Since most of the vitamin D3 we produce is the result of being out in the sunshine, this advice was bound to result in more mothers and young children becoming deficient in Vitamin D.